Nose Ring Stuck: Tips And Methods To Remove It

 The end that goes inside your nostril is either a hook or an l-shaped bar rather than a straight bar.
 However, the removal procedure is the same.

-To start, the l-shaped portion should be pointed outward, aside from the inside of the nostril.
-After that, carefully tug on the nose stud.
 Whenever the nose screw is almost all out, place the stud towards the center of the nose.
 The remaining nostril screw will drop out if you gently pull it down.

 How To Get Rid Of An Infected Nose Ring